-United States to 1900 United States in the Modern Era 3 s.h.
+HIS 2320 United States to 1900 3 s.h.

-American Government 3 s.h.
+HIS 4540 United States in the Modern Era 3 s.h.

-F3C 1510 American Governmenn
+PSC 1510 ) American Government 3 s.h.

 9 s.h.

 World History Certificate of Completion (9 s.h.)

 Study the major historical events, personalities and themes of selected world cultures from their earliest days to the present, with special attention to the diversity and commonality of human experiences in time.